Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: low-energy limit of a universe with two D3-branes: an approach for the neutron phenomenology

-$\bullet$ If both 3-branes are too close to each other, typically $ d\leqslant 1/M_{B}$, direct interactions between fermion fields of each 3-brane could occur and exotic fields related to open strings stretched between both 3-branes could appear \cite{string}.
+$\bullet$ If both 3-branes are too close to each other, typically $d\leq 1/M_{B}$, direct interactions between fermion fields of each 3-brane could occur and exotic fields related to open strings stretched between both 3-branes could appear \cite{string}.
 In such a case, both 3-branes should be then considered as a single 3D world, with visible and dark sectors.
-The last is a component to add to the Standard Model to restore some symmetries \cite{Mirror}.
-This has been studied previously in the literature for instance in the context of mirror particle paradigm \cite{Mirror}.
+The last is a component which can be added to the Standard Model to restore some symmetries \cite{Mirror1,Mirror2,Mirror3}.
+This has been studied previously in the literature for instance in the context of mirror particle paradigm \cite{Mirror1,Mirror2,Mirror3}.
 This topic is out of the scope of the present work.
-To ensure two independent 3-branes and so the validity of our model, we roughly assume that $d>2/M_{B}$.
+To ensure two independent 3-branes and so the validity of our model, we roughly assume that $d>2/M_{B}$ .

 $\bullet$ In the bulk, the neutron becomes a triplet of free but entangled quark-like bulk states.
-In the bulk, due to the relativistic motion of free bulk quarks, the triplet can stretch along usual spatial dimensions.
-This should prevent neutron reappearance in the brane.
-Indeed, due to the finite range of the strong force, reappearing quarks on the brane must not be too distant from one another to restore the neutron.
+In the bulk, due to the relativistic free motion of bulk quarks, the triplet can stretch along usual spatial dimensions when propagating along the extra dimension.
+This could prevent neutron reappearance in a brane.
+Indeed, due to the finite range of the strong force and in order to restore the neutron, quarks reappearing on a brane must not be too distant from each other.
+Then, the interbrane distance must not be too large to avoid bulk quarks to separate from each other beyond the strong force range in a brane.
 As a consequence, one can claim that neutron exchange between braneworlds is not possible if the interbrane distance $d$ exceeds roughly $0.5$ fm, i.e. the coupling constant $g$ then collapses to zero.